awsmug/wp-devops/Readme.md

 composer require awsmug/wp-devops:dev-master
 ```

-Install the environment by setting up config files for git, composer, phpunit and so on.
+Install the environment by setting up config files.
+Just follow the instructions.
+If you have setup a theme or a plugin
+installation you can put your code to the ./src directory and it will be displayed in the wp-admin theme or plugin
+section.

 ```bash
 vendor/bin/devops.sh init
 ```

-Start the local server.
+Start the local server (After the first start, just wait a while until you see a ready installed WordPress).

 ```bash
 ./devops.sh up